Trust & compliance

 What we read

-- Subscription metadata (ID, display name) needed to scope reads
+- Subscription, account, and project metadata (ID, display name) needed to scope reads

 What we don't read

-- Virtual machine contents, OS configuration, or running workloads
+- Virtual machine / instance contents, OS configuration, or running workloads

-- Database contents (Azure SQL, Cosmos DB, Postgres Flexible Server, etc.)
+- Database contents (Azure SQL, RDS, Cloud SQL, Cosmos DB, Postgres, etc.)

-- Identity / Active Directory object data beyond the service principal we authenticate as
+- Identity / directory object data beyond the role we authenticate as

-The Reader role is the smallest Azure built-in role that grants the listings we need.
-You can audit our access via Azure Activity Log — every ARM call we make is attributable to the service principal you provided.
-Revoking access is a single Azure portal click on that role assignment.
+We request the smallest read-only role each cloud offers for the listings we need.
+You can audit our access via each cloud's audit log — Azure Activity Log, AWS CloudTrail, or Google Cloud Audit Logs — and every read is attributable to the role you provided.
+Revoking access is a single change on your side.

 Where your data lives